-If the number of data records within a specified search radius is smaller than the minimum amount specified ( $min{data}$ ) no mean value is computed.
-Otherwise the mean $S{Hmax}$ orientation, its variance, and the mean distance radius between grid point and data record is computed.
+If the number of data records within a specified search radius is smaller than the minimum amount specified (min\data) no mean value is computed.
+Otherwise the mean $S{Hmax}$ orientation, its standard deviation, and the mean distance radius between grid point and data record is computed.

 If the user opted to compute the comparison between the mean $S{Hmax}$ orientation and the plate motion direction it is computed (compare\pm='yes';).
-However, if the variance is above the threshold or no plate motion direction is available for the grid point no computation is initialised.
+However, if the standard deviation is above the threshold or no plate motion direction is available for the grid point no computation is initialised.